dev-4hmad/Rust-Notes/Readme.md

-## My personal notes and study material of Rust-lang
+## My personal notes and study material of Rust programming language

 This repo currently contains some key points and examples from: